This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

-UKVI guidance states that under Tier 4 (General), students must be 16 or over.
-Accordingly, the University cannot assign a CAS for anyone under 16 and those reliant on a Tier 4 (General) visa must be aged 16 or over in order to be considered for sponsorship.
+UKVI guidance states that students on a Student visa must be 16 or over.
+Accordingly, the University cannot assign a CAS for anyone under 16 and those requiring a Student visa must be aged 16 or over in order to be considered for sponsorship.

 The University may ask applicants to declare a relevant unspent criminal conviction as part of the process of accepting an offer which is made.
 For the majority of courses, the University does not require this at application stage or until an offer is made.
 It is only required when an applicant wishes to accept an offer.
 Information about why this information is requested, and the process for disclosing a relevant unspent criminal conviction is on our Declaring criminal convictions webpage and in the Universitys policy statement on students with criminal records.